SystemsApproach/private5g/cloud.rst

 Kubernetes cluster on a commodity cloud.
 The same is true for AMP.
 Aether’s centralized components are able to run in Google Cloud Platform, Microsoft Azure, and Amazon’s AWS.
-They also run as an emulated cluster implemented by a system like KIND—Kubernetes in Docker—making it possible for developers to run these components on their laptop.
+They also run as an emulated cluster implemented by a system like KIND (Kubernetes in Docker), making it possible for developers to run these components on their laptop.

+Note that variations on this deployment configuration are possible.
-Finally, note that while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their core datacenters.
+For example, both AMP and the SD-Core CP can be co-located on the edge cluster, making it possible for a complete Aether deployment to be self-contained in a single site.
+As another example, while we describe each ACE cluster as starting with bare-metal (with AMP responsible for booting the hardware into a state that is ready to host Kubernetes workloads), an alternative is to start with an edge deployment that is managed by one of the hyperscalers as an extension of their datacenters.
 Google’s Anthos, Microsoft’s Azure Arc, and Amazon’s ECS-Anywhere are examples of such edge cloud products.

 6.2.3 Stakeholders
 ~~~~~~~~~~~~~~~~~~

 With the understanding that our target environment is a collection of
 Kubernetes clusters—some running on bare-metal hardware at edge sites
 and some running in central datacenters—there is an orthogonal issue